// sum_c.c

 Rcpp::sourceCpp("sum_rcpp.cpp")

-sum_rcpp(as.numeric(1:1000))One function call compiles, links, loads, and registers the function.
-The turnaround from edit to test is seconds.
+sum_rcpp(as.numeric(1:1000))One function call compiles, links, loads, and registers the function; the turnaround from edit to test is seconds.
+The convenience extends beyond compilation, too, because Rcpp handles type conversion on both sides of the boundary.

 Rcpp provides wrapper classes for all common R types: NumericVector, IntegerVector, CharacterVector, LogicalVector, List, DataFrame, NumericMatrix.
-These proxy the underlying SEXP without copying, so you pay no conversion cost on the way in.
-Return values are converted back to R objects automatically.
+These proxy the underlying SEXP without copying, so you pay no conversion cost on the way in, and return values are converted back to R objects automatically.

-Sugar expressions are Rcpp’s vectorized operations.
-They mirror R’s vectorized functions in C++:
+Sugar expressions are Rcpp’s vectorized operations, mirroring R’s vectorized functions in C++:

 #include <Rcpp.h>